are guidelines for those considering contributing an article to Natural Life.

 request that you work source attributions into the body of the

-article.
-Most articles are accompanied by short sidebars, which
+replace material that should be covered in your article.
+Many articles are accompanied by short sidebars, which

-provide additional how-to and resource information about your topic.
-Your
+provide additional, non-commercial resource information about your topic

 submission should, where appropriate, include resource suggestions

-for these sidebars, such as book titles, website links, organizations,
+for these sidebars, such as book titles, organizations,

-If you wish to submit photographs to accompany your
+If you wish to submit a photograph to accompany your

-photos).
-If the photographs have been taken by someone other
+information.
+If the photograph has been taken by someone other

 than the writer, we require a